Transverse minimal foliations on unit tangent bundles and applications: Consequences of the existence of Reeb surfaces

 \begin{proof} Note that both $\cF_1$ and $\cF_2$ are transversally orientable.
-When lifted to $\mt$ it follows that the transverse orientation induces a direction on which the point $\alpha(L_t)$ varies as $L_t$ varies in the leaf space of $\wt{\cF_i}$.
-Note that since both foliations inherit the orientation of the base (because they are horizontal) the transverse orientations match (recall that from Theorem \ref{teo.matsumoto} we know that there are homeomorphisms inducing the identity in the base which maps the foliations $\cF_i$ to $\cF_{ws}$), and so we can speak of moving in the clockwise or counterclockwise direction in $\partial \mathbb{H}^2$ and this is equivalent to moving up or down in the leaf space for both foliations.
-In particular if $\mu$ is a path transverse to {\emph{both}} foliations $\wcF_1, \wcF_2$ then it is positively oriented for both or negatively oriented for both.
+We choose an orientation so that if $\mu:(-\eps,\eps) \to \mt$ is a positively oriented path transverse to {\emph{both}} foliations $\wcF_1, \wcF_2$, then if $L_t \in \wcF_1$ and $E_t \in \wcF_2$ are the leaves through $\mu(t)$ then $\alpha(L_t)$ and $\alpha(E_t)$ move both clockwise.
+To see that this is possible, recall that when lifted to $\mt$ it follows that the transverse orientation induce a direction on which the point $\alpha(L_t)$ varies as $L_t$ varies in the leaf space of $\wt{\cF_i}$.
+Note that since both foliations inherit the orientation of the base (because they are horizontal) the transverse orientations match (recall that from Theorem \ref{teo.matsumoto} we know that there are homeomorphisms inducing the identity in the base which maps the foliations $\cF_i$ to $\cF_{ws}$), and so we can speak of moving in the clockwise or counterclockwise direction in $\partial \mathbb{H}^2$.

 Let $E$ be the $\wcF_2$ leaf containing $c_1 \cup c_2$, and let $B_E$ be the region in $E$ bounded by $c_1 \cup c_2$.
 Let $\tau$ be a transversal to $\cG_L$ starting at $c_1$ and entering $B$.

 The following happens: moving $E_t$ (the leaf through $\tau(t)$, so $E_0 = E$) moves $\alpha(E_t)$ in one direction of $\partial \HH^2$, starting at $\xi_B^+$, by definition $\alpha(E_t)$ moves into $\cI_B$.
 Without loss of generality, we can assume that $\alpha(E_t)$ moves clockwise, equivalently the leaves of $\wt{\cF_2}$ intersecting $B$ are \emph{above} $E_0$.
 In other words $B$ is above $E_0$.
 Next consider a curve $\eta:(-\delta,\delta) \to E_0$ transverse to $\cG_{E_0}$ so that $\eta(0) \in c_1$ such that the parametrization is clockwise, i.e. if $L_s$ is the leaf of $\wt{\cF_1}$ through the point $\eta(s)$ we have that $\alpha(L_s)$ moves clockwise as $s$ increases.